john-light/BYOB/acknowledgements.md

 My mother and father, who both not only made it existentially possible for me to write this book, but also financially supported its publication;

-My grandparents, who both also made it existentially possible for me to write this book, and financially supported its publication;
+My grandparents, who also both made it existentially possible for me to write this book, and financially supported its publication;

-All other contributors to the Indiegogo crowdfunding campaign, for financially and morally supporting the publication of this book;
+All other contributors to the *BYOB* crowdfunding campaign, for financially and morally supporting the publication of this book;

 All of the developers, designers, and testers of the software mentioned in this book;